Current Opportunities

 Experience

-• Experience of multi-agency partnership working and safeguarding
+• Experience of volunteering and community activities.

 Skills

-• Excellent written communication and interpersonal skills
+• Excellent communication and interpersonal skills.

-• Ability to work as part of a wider team and develop partnerships with agencies
+• Ability to work independently and as part of a team.

-Values and Attitudes
+Values & Attitudes

 Special Conditions

-Closing date for applications will be Friday 18th April 2025:
+Closing date for applications will be 5pm Friday 2 May 2025:

 Please send your application to recruitment@salfordfoundation.org.uk.
-Provide a one page summary of how you meet the requirements of this role, and attached your current CV, by no later than Friday 18th April 2025
+Provide a one page summary of how you meet the requirements of this role, and attached your current CV, by no later than Friday 2 May 2025

 Paid Position